-Once a fortnight and/or after heavy usage, the spa should be 'shock dosed' with a larger than normal dose of SPACHLOR.
+Once a fortnight and/or after heavy usage, the swim spa should be 'shock dosed' with a larger than normal dose of SPACHLOR or a non-chlorine based shock.
 Shocking oxidizes excess organic materials or 'leftovers' and will help to quickly clean up cloudy or green water.
-Always dissolve chlorine for a shock dose in a bucket of water first and add to the spa with jets on.
+Always dissolve chlorine for a shock dose in a bucket of water first and add to the water with the jets on.